iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - **Business Requirements Document (BRD)**
   The business goals, scope boundaries, stakeholders, success criteria, and constraints (time/cost/risk/regulatory).
+  - **Scope + assumptions (lightweight but critical)**
+    - **Scope statement (in / out):** what is included in this release and what is explicitly not included (prevents hidden scope creep).
+    - **Assumptions & constraints:** “we assume X / we depend on Y / we cannot do Z” (e.g., vendor API availability, environments, OS/device limits, required certificates, regulatory constraints).
+    - **Definition of Done (DoD):** the minimum quality bar for any story to be considered complete (tests done, evidence captured, security/privacy checks done where relevant, documentation updated).
+    - **Glossary (key terms):** shared definitions for project-critical terms (prevents misunderstandings and rework).
 - **Functional Requirements Document (FRD)** *(or a Product/Technical specification — whatever format the team uses)*
   A written spec that **defines how the system must behave**, so engineering, QA, and stakeholders can build and test the same thing.
   It typically **describes and specifies**: